starcitizen-lug/lug-helper/README.md

 `Manage Lutris Runners`
 - Quickly install and delete Lutris wine runners

+`Maintenance and Troubleshooting Options`
+> `Switch the helper between LIVE and PTU`
+> - Toggle between targeting LIVE or PTU for all of the above options.
+Defaults to LIVE on each run.
+>
-`Delete my Star Citizen USER folder and preserve my keybinds`
+> `Delete my Star Citizen USER folder and preserve my keybinds`
-- The helper will make backups of any exported keybinds, delete your Star Citizen USER folder, then restore your keybind files.
+> - The helper will make backups of any exported keybinds, delete your Star Citizen USER folder, then restore your keybind files.
-- To export your keybinds from within the game, go to:
+> - To export your keybinds from within the game, go to:
-  - *Options->Keybindings->Control Profiles->Save Control Settings*
+>   - *Options->Keybindings->Control Profiles->Save Control Settings*
-- To re-import your keybinds from within the game, select them from the list:
+> - To re-import your keybinds from within the game, select them from the list:
-  - *Options->Keybindings->Control Profiles*
+>   - *Options->Keybindings->Control Profiles*
+>

-`Delete my shaders only`
+> `Delete my shaders only`
-- Sometimes all you need to do between major version updates is delete your shaders directory.
+> - Sometimes all you need to do between major version updates is delete your shaders directory.
+>

-`Delete my DXVK cache`
+> `Delete my DXVK cache`
-- A troubleshooting step that sometimes helps fix various issues and crashes.
+> - A troubleshooting step that sometimes helps fix various issues and crashes.
+>
+> `Reset Helper configs`
+> - Delete the configs saved by the helper in *$XDG_CONFIG_HOME/starcitizen-lug/*

 `Get a random Penguin's Star Citizen referral code`
 - Display a referral code for a random member of the Star Citizen Linux Users Group.

-`Switch the helper between LIVE and PTU`
-- Toggle between targeting LIVE or PTU for all of the above options.
-Defaults to LIVE on each run.

 ## Installation: